 A rainbow of vintage glass ornaments is a festive twist on classic Christmas decor.
 Blogger Kelly Elko displays her shiny brite collection on an artificial tree with widely spaced branches to showcase the ornaments.
 Get the look by mixing shiny new ornaments with retro ones that have a matte patina.

 Everyone will want to stop at this hot cocoa station with vintage-inspired Santa mugs.
 Make a cute tag to attach to a glass pedestal bowl with marshmallows to invite guests to dig in.
 Faux snow gives the display a little extra holiday cheer.

 A rewards credit card is an easy way to get cash back on vintage holiday purchases.
 Scour local antique shops and when you've found the perfect decoration, your Capital One Walmart Rewards Card will give you 1% cash back everywhere Mastercard is accepted.
 Prefer to shop online?
 Get 5% cash back for purchases made on Walmart.com (including a festive selection of vintage-inspired holiday decor finds).

 Mercury Glass Christmas Trees

-Dress up any table top or nightstand with a set of mercury glass Christmas trees.
+Dress up any tabletop or nightstand with a set of mercury glass Christmas trees.
 Pair them with a vintage holiday photo or an architectural salvage piece.
-A few colorful bottlebrush trees is always an easy addition to any holiday display.
+A few colorful bottlebrush trees are always an easy addition to any holiday display.